 Working in the field of child sleep and being involved in several parenting Facebook groups, I am sure you can imagine the types of comments I see that revolve around the sleep of young children.
 If you're someone within any parenting group, you know exactly what I am talking about.

-When I first started this profession, I started to get very anxious when I would respond to someone within one of those groups.
+When I first started this profession, I would get very anxious when responding to someone within one of those groups.
 I became terrified to answer anyone's questions regarding how to help their child sleep because of the possible back lash.
 And I don't even have children!
 I can only imagine how a mother reaching out for help feels when making such a post.

-Although I was specifically experiencing this with posts related to child sleep, child sleep is only one of the major parenting categories that are often debated and considered sensitive topics.
+Although I was specifically experiencing this with posts related to child sleep, child sleep is only one of the major parenting categories that is often considered a sensitive topic.
+One might even say controversial.

-My most recent encounter regarding sleep, which lead me to writing this piece went a little bit like this...
+My most recent encounter regarding sleep, which leads me to writing this piece went a little bit like this...

 A parent was celebrating the fact that her child was sleeping through the night within a parenting forum.
 She never mentioned how she got her child to that point.
 She just was celebrating, expressing how good it feels to get some rest.
 Some rest she hadn't had for a long time.

 Although several comments were supportive and congratulating her, several others consisted of phrases like "I don't believe in CIO" or "I can't imagine letting my child cry."